PM Modi should take cue from Rahul Gandhi and visit Manipur: Cong | Politics

 The Congress on Wednesday asked Prime Minister Narendra Modi to take a cue from Rahul Gandhi and visit violence-hit Manipur to understand the pain of the people and said that it would seek a ''specific reply'' from the government on the situation in the state in the upcoming Monsoon Session of Parliament.

+The opposition party also warned against attempts to destabilise the northeastern region and divide the people there, saying it will have grave repercussions for the territorial integrity of the country.

-The opposition party also demanded that Prime Minister Modi hold an all-party meeting as the first one was convened under Home Minister Amit Shah.
+The Congress demanded that Prime Minister Modi hold an all-party meeting as the first one was convened under Home Minister Amit Shah.

-Posting a video of his visit on Twitter, Gandhi said Manipur needs peace to heal and all must work towards it.
+Posting a video of his visit on Twitter, Congress leader Gandhi said Manipur needs peace to heal and all must work towards it.

 ''During my 2-day visit to the state, it broke my heart to see our brothers and sisters in pain.
 Peace is the only way forward, and we must all work towards it,'' he said.

 Tagging Gandhi's tweet, Congress general secretary Jairam Ramesh said, ''The walls that have come up due to the politics of hate and violence.
 It wasn't the people of Manipur who tried to block him.
 It was the state police and the administration.'' ''Manipur needs peace.
 The people of Manipur need a healing touch.
 The walls of hate and mistrust need to be broken down.
-For that to happen, the CM must go and the PM has to wake up,'' the Congress general secretary said.
+For that to happen, the CM must go and the PM has to wake up,'' he said.

 In another tweet, Ramesh said the prime minister ''found time to congratulate the Indian football team for their spectacular win that made us all proud, but he continues to remain silent on Manipur''.

 ''There are three footballers from Manipur who proudly represent India.
-His silence hurts them as well,'' he said.
+His silence hurts them as well,'' he added.

 ''The situation is still not normal in Manipur.
 There is a tremendous level of pain, grief, hatred, and enmity felt by people belonging to all communities.